 Welcome to the Ecohydrology and Forest Meteorology Lab

-Associate Professor for Ecological Engineering
+Professor of Ecological Engineering

 I develop and use physical and empirical models of the interactions between individual, biological organisms and atmospheric and hydrological processes.
 My research bridges the physical scale gap between regional, atmospheric processes and individual plant-scale function and structure, and the scale at which moving organisms respond to their environment.
 I develop new approaches to parameterization of the effects of small-scale heterogeneity on surface fluxes, on water movement from the soil through plants to the air, and on advection and dispersion of VOCs and particulate matter.